Marketing your pharmacy effectively today is of paramount importance.

 With the way digital health is progressing, communicating with your patients digitally and marketing yourselves more effectively is of paramount importance.
 Why?
 Well, let me explain in a few short bullet points.

 Digital communication is the primary way people talk.
-40 million of us in the UK are on social media and we spend on average 5 hours a day on our smartphones.
-If that’s where we now live, pharmacies should be living there too.
+According to Statista, 53 million of us in the UK are on social media and we spend on average 5 hours a day on our smartphones.
+If that’s where we live now, pharmacies should be there too.

 Our top value is convenient healthcare.
 We want to talk to a healthcare professional right away and we want the medicine delivered to our door the very next day.
 Digital health is allowing for this to happen and we’re seeing an alarming rise in digital competition.
 Pharmacies must adopt a digital health strategy and communicate with their patients digitally to protect their business and grow.